anumkhanit/azure-wireshark-network-protocols/README.md

 ## Conclusion

-Now that you've set up a Windows 10 and Ubuntu VM in Azure.
+Now that you've learned how to use Wireshark to monitor various types of network traffic.

-You learned how to use Wireshark to monitor various types of network traffic and gained practical experience in observing ICMP, SSH, DHCP, DNS, and RDP traffic, which are essential skills for managing and troubleshooting network environments.
+You have gained practical experience in observing ICMP, SSH, DHCP, DNS, and RDP traffic, which are an important skills for managing, troubleshooting, and undestanding the network environments.